Iterable/iterable-web-sdk/README.md

           { display: 'immediate' }
         );

-      /* trigger the start of message presentation */ request().then().catch();
+      // Trigger the start of message presentation request().then().catch();

-      /* pause any more in-app messages from appearing for a little while */ pauseMessageStream();
+      // Prevent any more in-app messages from appearing for a little while pauseMessageStream();

-      /*
-        pick up where you left off and show the next message in the queue.
+      // Pick up where you left off — show the next message in the queue, and
-        And start the timer again.
+      // start the timer again.
-      */
       resumeMessageStream();
     });
   });